dogwonder/dgwltd-revision-manager/README.md

 # DGW Revision Manager

-A modern WordPress plugin for managing revisions with timeline visualization and enhanced editor integration.
-Built with @wordpress/scripts and React components for a seamless editing experience.
+A modern, enterprise-grade WordPress plugin for managing revisions with lightning-fast timeline visualization, content mismatch alerts, and enhanced editor integration.
+Built with @wordpress/scripts and React components for a seamless, secure editing experience.

 ## Overview